ismaia/bturntable/README.md

 The main advantage of this approach is that if you have a bt speaker (almost sure!) you can build this system for less than $20 (rpi zero + usb hub + audio usb adapter + jack cable)

-As I already had a raspberry pi3 and a good UBS BT adapter I preferred to use it but all my tests on a rpi zero worked as well
+As I already had a raspberry pi3 and a good UBS BT adapter I preferred to use them but nothing prevents you from running the system on a raspberry pi zero w (TODO)

 [You can check the video on YouTube](youtube.com)